hankehly/netkeiba/README.md

 # netkeiba

-A Django app to scrape and clean data from netkeiba.com.
+A Django app which crawls and imports race data from netkeiba.com